TechSckoolByVijay/killercoda-scenarios/s01l01-terminal-basics/step2.md

 Excellent!
 Now that you know where you are and who you are, let's explore your immediate surroundings and make your terminal even more user-friendly! 🌟

-## 🔍 Question 1: What's Around Me?
+## � Practice Exercise 1: What's Around Me?

 Let's see what files and folders are in your current location.
 This is like looking around a room to see what's there: